 Who are the member Nations of Southern Dakelh Nation Alliance?

-Lhoosk’uz Dené Nation, Nazko First Nation, and Lhtako Dené Nation are the three member communities whose work is supported by Southern Dakelh Nation Alliance.
+Lhoosk’uz Dené Nation and Lhtako Dené Nation are the two member communities whose work is supported by Southern Dakelh Nation Alliance.

 What is Southern Dakelh Nation Alliance?